kit-cn-cms/pyroot-plotscripts/configs/README.md

 	- type `lnN` use `rate`
 	- type `shape` with calculated weights use `weight`
 	- type `shape` with samples use `variation`
-- **Up** if construction is `weight`, add the weight expression for the up shape, if the construction is `variation` add the `SAMPLENAME` that gets replaced with the nominal path or absolute `PATH/TO/SAMPLE` for the up shape
+- **Up** if construction is `weight`, add the weight expression for the up shape, if the construction is `variation` add the `SAMPLENAME` that gets replaced with the nominal path or absolute `PATH/TO/SAMPLE` for the up shape.
+You can use STRING placeholders which can be replaced when added to a dictionary in `pltcfg_STR.py`.
-- **Down** if construction is `weight`, add the weight expression for the down shape, if the construction is `variation` add the `SAMPLENAME` that gets replaced with the nominal path or absolute `PATH/TO/SAMPLE` for the down shape
+- **Down** if construction is `weight`, add the weight expression for the down shape, if the construction is `variation` add the `SAMPLENAME` that gets replaced with the nominal path or absolute `PATH/TO/SAMPLE` for the down shape.
+You can use STRING placeholders which can be replaced when added to a dictionary in `pltcfg_STR.py`.
 - **Plot** use `1` when uncertainty shall be plotted (only for plotting step!)
 - **PROCESSES** all processes used in `samples` in `pltcfg_STR.py` need to be defined in the csv file `STR_systematics.csv` (processes in `STR_systematics.csv` that are not defined in `samples` in `pltcfg_STR.py` are skipped) for example `ttH_hbb;ttH_hcc;ttH_hww;ttH_hzz;ttH_htt;ttH_hgg;ttH_hgluglu;ttH_hzg;ttbarOther;ttbarPlusB;ttbarPlus2B;ttbarPlusBBbar;ttbarPlusCCbar`
 	- to activate `rate` uncertainties add values for specific processes to be used for the datacards later